leyfall/coding_journey/DAYS.md

 Day 3 (12.20.25): (Late study and doing things)
 Stuffs to learn how to manage time and productivity in focus + the what to do  in breaks.

 Avoid AI for asking a question -- used the Odin Community + Google

+Day 4 (12.21.25)
+Putting a new project to learn such as the new single page cv something.